guilcodes/arrhythmia-ecg-py/README.md

     * **HRV & R-Peak Localization:** By applying a squaring function to the differentiated signal (as established in Pan-Tompkins foundational research), we emphasize steep voltage transitions.
     * **Efficiency:** This derivative-based approach is computationally optimized, making it ideal for the real-time classification of large-scale arrhythmia datasets.

+# Conclusion

+This study highlights how computer-aided analysis can transform raw ECG data into a much clearer diagnostic tool.
+By using Python to calculate the **first derivative** of the signal, we were able to filter out the noise and pinpoint the exact moments of rapid voltage change.
+This makes it significantly easier for a researcher or medical professional to spot the QRS complex and identify potential arrhythmias at a glance.

+However, the project also revealed a critical lesson regarding data quality.
+Because the current dataset lacks continuous waveforms and the specific **P and T waves**, there is a limit to how much of the heart’s overall story we can tell.
+To take this further, future work should prioritize datasets that provide a full, uninterrupted view of the cardiac cycle.

+In short, this repository demonstrates a reliable foundation for ECG processing.
+The methods used here prove that even simple mathematical concepts—like the derivative—can effectively "red-flag" irregular heart activity, paving the way for more efficient and accurate medical tech.